haxtheweb/edtechjoker/draft-outline.md

 - Code you would like live reviewed to improve upon please submit to Teams Wed night for review Thursday in class

 ## Thursday
-- Reviewing current solutions / problems that anyone brings
+- Learning from an interesting proposed solution: [https://github.com/xTyten/un-sdg/](https://github.com/xTyten/un-sdg/)
+- This solution has several flaws and is overly complex but it does work.
+No one's submission should look anything like this or we'll be aware you just copied this one, which I am writing here **is not an acceptable solution given how verbose it is and there are far simpler ways of doing this**.
+Only this person can turn it in this way and I am recommending not to.
 - Let's get AI to help.
-I put the directions into a tool called [https://bolt.new]()
+I put the directions into a tool called [https://bolt.new](https://bolt.new)
-- https://stackblitz.com/edit/sb1-xhsigv?file=src%2Fun-sdg.js - I took what bolt made, then cleaned it up to actually work.
+- [https://stackblitz.com/edit/sb1-xhsigv?file=src%2Fun-sdg.js](https://stackblitz.com/edit/sb1-xhsigv?file=src%2Fun-sdg.js) - I took what bolt made, then cleaned it up to actually work.
 It has a lot wrong, but many things right.
 As always with AI, you must know how to read it to accurately use it.
 - More time to work and ask questions

 ## Common questions